Bruges speech: Speech

 The speech was to be in a hall at the historic Belfry of Bruges on 20 September 1988.
 Thatcher had planned to use an autocue but because of the venue's layout, with most of the audience sat to her sides, she chose to speak from her paper notes.
 She deviated slightly from the text but not in any politically meaningful manner.
 A copy was sent in advance to Delors and, having read it, he refused to attend the event.
 The Belgian prime minister, Wilfried Martens, was in the audience.

 Thatcher began her speech by noting that her last appearance before the College had been shortly after the Zeebrugge ferry disaster, in which Belgians had saved many British lives.
 Thatcher also praised the College's rector, Professor Jerzy Łukaszewski, and the institution's role in the EEC.
-She went on to reference Bruges' long history and the city's association with English literary figures such as Geoffrey Chaucer and William Caxton.
+She went on to reference Bruges's long history and the city's association with English literary figures such as Geoffrey Chaucer and William Caxton.
 She thanked the College for having the courage to invite her to speak on the topic of Europe and noted that some federalists would regard it as "rather like inviting Genghis Khan to speak on the virtues of peaceful coexistence".

 Thatcher stated that she believed that the culture of Europe did not begin when the Treaty of Rome was signed but was instead the product of thousands of years of shared history.
 She noted that Britain had long been associated with Europe and that its ancestors were Romans, Celts, Saxons and Danes.
 Thatcher stated that her "nation was—in that favourite Community word—'restructured' under the Norman and Angevin rule in the eleventh and twelfth centuries" and referred to the Glorious Revolution of 1688, where the Dutch William of Orange ascended the English throne.
 Thatcher afterwards noted Britain's history as a home for those fleeing tyranny on Continental Europe and her later fights "to prevent Europe from falling under the dominance of a single power".
 In a passage that had not been in the original draft seen by Howe she referred to the British First World War dead: "Only miles from here, in Belgium, lie the bodies of 120,000 British soldiers who died in the First World War.
 Had it not been for that willingness to fight and to die, Europe would have been united long before now—but not in liberty, not in justice".
 She afterwards noted that Britain had supported the European resistance movements against Nazi Germany in the Second World War.
 Thatcher stated that Britain's commitment to Europe remained, as seen in the 70,000 British Armed Forces service members deployed on the continent.
 She urged the audience not to forget those parts of Europe under communist rule, stating, "we shall always look on Warsaw, Prague and Budapest as great European cities".
 Thatcher said that European values had led the United States of America to become a "valiant defender of freedom".